brechtbilliet/brechtbilliet.github.io/_posts/2022-08-10-angular-interview-questions-for-seniors.md

 For every question I will try to explain on how I personally would answer the question and why, so basically what could make me happy as the hypothetical interviewer.
 The concrete answers will not be found here, that is something you have to do on your own.

-### <blockquote>1: Name all the ways you can think about on how components communicate with each other in Angular?</blockquote>
+### 1: Name all the ways you can think about on how components communicate with each other in Angular?

 This is a very simple question but can still be used to blow the mind of the interviewer.
 I would start that the easiest way for component communication would definitely be the use of `@Input()` and `@Output()` properties.